thoqbk/rq_crawl/README.md

 # [RQ Crawl]

-Using RQ (Redis Queue) to crawl link and title
+Using RQ (Redis Queue) to crawl links and titles

 ## Dependencies